 SQLNorthEast (NEWCASTLE) SQL SERVER USER GROUP

 Network, learn, ask a question, meet other folk, get fed - these are all things that happen at user group events.
-These events are a really great opportunity to socialise in an informal learning experience - if you want your own exposure then come and do a 1 - 5 minute nugget in front of your peers.
-Remember to tell your friends and the people you work with; make sure you register as soon as you can.
+These events are a really great opportunity to socialise in an informal learning experience - if you want your own exposure then come and do a 1 - 5 minute nugget in front of your peers or use it as an opportunity to ask for help with any issues that may arise at work.

 5.30pm – 6:00pm Registration and networking

-6:00 – 6:15pm Round Table discussion and Nuggets - ALL
+6:00 – 6:30pm Round Table discussion and Nuggets - ALL

-7:15 - 7:40pm - Break
+7:30 - 7:50pm - Break

-8:40pm - 9:00pm - Feedback and Close
+8:50pm - 9:00pm - Feedback and Close

 Finally: Drinks on the Quayside :)

 Not many people have heard of BIML, even less have used it.
 IN this session we will demonstrate how to automate the dull repetition out of ETL/SSIS projects with the free BIML tools that come with BIDS Helper and outline how you can build a meta data driven ETL solution that's flexible, reliable and will save you time, so you can do something more interesting.